cavecomputing/SWEM-Beta/README.md

   This will be the primary location to submit any and all bug reports
 * You can see the current bugs being tracked and via a green button at the top right that says `New Issue`, you can create a new issue

-**prior to submitting a bug report, please make sure there is not an existing bug report that already details your problem**.
+**Prior to submitting a bug report, please make sure there is not an existing bug report that already details your problem**.